-For questions or recommendations for updates on the toolkit please contact Dr. Jasmin Ma (8jkm@queensu.ca) or Dr. Kathleen Martin Ginis (Kathleen\Martin.Ginis@ubc.ca)
+For questions or recommendations for upd (jasmin.ma@ubc.ca) or Dr. Kathleen Martir ontact Dr. Jasmin Ma nis@ubc.ca)

-Thank you to all of the physiotherapists and participants who contributed their invaluable time and knowledge to inform the development of this toolkit.
+Thank you to all of the physiotherapists and and knowledge to inform the development ed their invaluable time

-This project was funded by the Ontario Neurotrama Foundation and the Rick Hansen Institute.
+This project was funded by the Ontario Neurotrama roundation and raxis Spinal Cord institute.